yossy17/stream-skipper/Description/en.md

-This script provides a function to automatically skip intros and endings on the following services.
+This script provides functionality to automatically skip intros and endings for the following services:

 - [Prime Video](https://amazon.co.jp/gp/video/storefront)
 - [Netflix](https://netflix.com)

 ## Usage

+You can change settings with shortcut keys.
+The last two individual settings can only be changed when the overall skip function is turned `ON`.

-`Alt + n` to turn the function on and off.
+- `Alt + n`: Toggle the overall skip function `ON`/`OFF`.
+- `Alt + x`: Toggle intro skipping `ON`/`OFF`.
+- `Alt + c`: Toggle ending skipping `ON`/`OFF`.

+The script status can be checked on the HUD displayed at the top-left corner of the screen.
+The HUD displays the current status of intro and ending skipping.

 ---